 The mission team was headed by two experts from UN-SPIDER, and was complemented with seven experts from UNESCAP, Z_GIS - University of Salzburg (Austria), CSSTEAP, SUPARCO, IWMI and the K.N.Toosi University of Technology (Iran).

 The mission included meetings with key stakeholders within the government, associated departments/agencies and UN offices.
 In total eleven different institutions were consulted.
-In addition UN-SPIDER and DMC organised a one day workshop on 20 October 2011 bringing together more than 75 representatives from various government/UN agencies and academia of the country to discuss cross cutting issues related to use of geographic and space-based information for disaster risk reduction and emergencyresponse.
+In addition UN-SPIDER and DMC organised a one day workshop on 20 October 2011 bringing together more than 75 representatives from various government/UN agencies and academia of the country to discuss cross cutting issues related to use of geographic and for disaster risk reduction and emergencyresponse.

 Disaster-risk management efforts are implemented through the DMC and with the support of a variety of international organizations and NGOs.
 The DMC is well place and capable of coordinating inter-institutional efforts.
 Efforts are conducted under the umbrella of the national plan entitled: Towards a safer Sri Lanka: A road map for Disaster Risk Management;